-Hizb-ul-Mujahideen (HM) - Hizbul Mujahideen, was formed by a former Kashmiri school teacher Muhammad Ahsan Dar in 1989, committed to a campaign to unite Indian Administered Jammu and Kashmir with Pakistan and Islamization of the socio-political and economic set-up, thereby establishing an Islamic Caliphate.
-HM follows the Jammat-e-Islami ideology, the group that also funds its activities.
+Hizb-ul-Mujahideen, was formed by a former Kashmiri school teacher Muhammad Ahsan Dar in 1989, committed to a campaign to unite Indian Administered Jammu and Kashmir with Pakistan and Islamization of the socio-political and economic set-up, thereby establishing an Islamic Caliphate.
+HM follows the Jamaat-e-Islami ideology, the group that also funds its activities.
 The affiliation with JI allowed HM militants to receive weapons training in Afghan camps until the Taliban seized power.
 HM is currently led by Syed Salahuddin, mainly comprising ethnic Kashmiris and Pakistanis of non-Kashmiri origin, affiliated with Jamaat-e-Islami.
 It is headquartered in Muzaffarabad, Pakistan Administered Jammu and Kashmir, and its size has been estimated at anywhere from several hundred to tens of thousands of members.
 HM remains one of the most influential groups in the Kashmir Valley as it recruits many of its members from this region.
-HM has established a network with operations in Pakistan Administered, Indian-administered Jammu and Kashmir and its size has been stimated at anywhere from several hundred to tens of thousands of members.
+HM has established a network with operations in Pakistan Administered, Indian-administered Jammu and Kashmir and in Pakistan.